What to consider when you’re choosing the best greens for rabbits?

 – Swiss chard;

 Kale – there is currently dispute within the scientific community regarding the levels of oxalates in kale.
-There are a lot of factors to consider.
+Therefore are a lot of factors to consider.
 Feed kale combined with other veggies or don’t feed it at all.
 We encourage you to make your own decisions.
 All rabbits are different and it seems that they react differently to kale.

 Most of the fresh vegetables we feed rabbits have a low level of oxalic acid (fine to feed every day):